LaserWriter: Release

-The LaserWriter was announced at Apple's annual shareholder meeting on January 23, 1985, the same day Aldus announced PageMaker.
+The LaserWriter was announced at Apple's annual shareholder meeting on January 23, 1985, the same day that Aldus announced PageMaker.
 Shipments began in March 1985 at the retail price of US$6,995, significantly more than the HP model.
 However, the LaserWriter featured AppleTalk support that allowed the printer to be shared among as many as sixteen Macs, meaning that its per-user price could fall to under $450, far less expensive than HP's less-advanced model.

 The combination of the LaserWriter, PostScript, PageMaker and the Mac's GUI and built-in AppleTalk networking would ultimately transform the landscape of computer desktop publishing.
 At the time, Apple planned to release a suite of AppleTalk products as part of the Macintosh Office, with the LaserWriter being only the first component.

 While competing printers and their associated control languages offered some of the capabilities of PostScript, they were limited in their ability to reproduce free-form layouts (as a desktop publishing application might produce), use outline fonts, or offer the level of detail and control over the page layout.
 HP's own LaserJet was driven by a simple page description language, known as Printer Command Language, or PCL.
 The version for the LaserJet, PCL3, was extended from the previous laser printers.
 It lacked the power and flexibility of PostScript until several upgrades provided some level of parity.
 It was some time before similar products became available on other platforms, by which time the Mac had ridden the desktop publishing market to success.

 The LaserWriter contained four built-in PostScript font families: Times, Helvetica, Courier, and Symbol.
 These fonts became very popular as a result, being used a lot in desktop publishing.